Abdurrahman-Wahdan/Text-Sentiment-Analysis/README.md

-# Text Sentiment Anaysis: A comparative approach
+# Text Sentiment Analysis: A Comparative Approach
-**Since this is a hobby project, it was not written with a clean code approach.
-Moreover, of the studies mentioned below, only some files from the works have been added to the repo.**
+**Note: only selected files from the studies mentioned below are included in this repository.**

-This project was for the one of the courses of Ankara University.
-The project topic was up to us and we selected one of the popular topics in NLP(Natural Language Processing) which is binary Text Sentiment Analysis (Positive-Negative).
+This project was completed as part of a course at Ankara University.
+We chose the topic of binary Text Sentiment Analysis (Positive-Negative), a popular subject in Natural Language Processing (NLP).

-We tried to use some different feature extraction methods like BERT, BoW, TF-IDF and also classification methods such as SVM, NaiveBayes, XGBoost, Softmax, Logistic Regression etc.
+##Overview##
+In this project, we explored various feature extraction methods and classification techniques for sentiment analysis:

+Feature Extraction Methods: BERT, Bag of Words (BoW), TF-IDF Classification Methods: SVM, Naive Bayes, XGBoost, Softmax, Logistic Regression We evaluated our models using four different metrics: Accuracy, F1 Score, Precision, and Recall.

 We used 4 different metrics which are Accuracy, F1 Score, Precision-Recall.